skatsuta/athenai/README.md

 Run time: 0.34 seconds | Data scanned: 0 B
 ```

-### Location for config file
+### Location of configuration file

 By default Athenai automatically loads `~/.athenai/config` and use values in the file.
-If Athenai cannot find the config file in the location or fails to load the file, it ignores the file and uses only command line flags.
+If Athenai cannot find the config file in the location or fails to load the file, it ignores the file and uses command line flags only.

 If you want to use another config file in another location, use `--config` flag to specify its path (also don't forget to specify `--section` unless `default`):